Kim vows to improve ties with outside world at party meeting

 Kim vows to improve ties with outside world at party meetingNew

-SEOUL, South Korea (AP) — North Korean leader Kim Jong Un has underscored the need to drastically improve his nation’s ties with the outside world.
-He also reviewed relations with rival South Korea on the third day of the first congress of the ruling Workers’ Party in five years.
-The state media report on his speech didn’t elaborate on what diplomatic steps Kim said he wanted to take.
-Observers had expected him to use the party meeting to send conciliatory gestures toward Seoul and Washington as he faces deepening economic troubles at home.
-Earlier, Kim admitted his previous economic developmental plans had failed and vowed to set new goals.
-And he has said he would bolster his country’s military capability.
+SEOUL, South Korea (AP) — North Korean leader Kim Jong Un has stressed the need to drastically improve his nation’s ties with the outside world.
+State media say he also reviewed relations with rival South Korea on the third day of the ruling Workers’ Party’s first congress in five years.
+The report didn’t explain what diplomatic steps Kim said he wants to take.
+Observers have expected him to use the party meeting to send conciliatory gestures toward Seoul and Washington as he faces deepening economic troubles at home.
+Earlier, Kim admitted his economic plans have failed and vowed to set new goals.
+He also said he would bolster his country’s military.